When starting your project in ALM Octane, add users to spaces and workspaces.

 Add or edit users, depending on your role.

-Note: Roles can be customized.
+Note: Most roles can be customized.
 Roles and their permissions might be different for your organization.

 User management capability Site admin (on-premises) Shared space admin Admins for workspaces Add users to the current context (site, space, or workspace).
 For details, see Assign roles and permissions.
 Add users to the current context (site, space, or workspace) using the REST API.
 For details, see POST: Create a user.
 Import LDAP users to a space.
-For details, see Include LDAP users in ALM Octane (on-premises).
+For details, see Add LDAP users in ALM Octane .
 On-premises: On-premises: Import IdP users for SSO authentication.
 For details, see Import IdP users for SSO authentication into a workspace (on-premises).
 On-premises: Add existing users from the space into the workspace.
 For details, see Include existing users into a workspace.
 Remove roles from a workspace user.
-For details, see Assign or remove roles.
+For details, see Assign and unassign roles.

 Choose the fields to display in the user list, sort the list, and export the list to Microsoft Excel.